 Youth Emergency Shelter

 More than 1,500 youth are among the homeless in San Diego.
 The reported number of homeless youth is also likely an undercount.
 Homeless youth tend to be a hidden population and have a harder time accessing services, including shelter and medical care.

-Our Youth Emergency Shelter is the only emergency night shelter in the county for homeless and runaway youth on their own.
+Our Youth Emergency Shelter is the only emergency night shelter in the county for homeless and runaway minors on their own.
 Formerly known as Storefront, the shelter opened in 1986 as one of the first in the nation to address the escalating crisis of homeless, runaway and exploited youth.

 The Youth Emergency Shelter provides shelter and other vital services for youth ages 12 to 17 who have no safe living arrangement or are victims of physical or sexual abuse, neglect, child abuse or exploitation.